Miguel Junyent Rovira: Family and youth

 The Catalan Junyent family was first noted in the 13th century and a few of its representatives distinguished themselves in the history of Spain, yet it is not clear whether any counted among the forefathers of Miguel.
-None of the sources consulted provides any information on his distant ancestors; the only one identified along the patriline is his father, Salvador Junyent Bovés (1836-1900).
+None of the sources consulted provides any information on his distant ancestors; the only one identified along the patriline is his father, Salvador Junyent Bovés (1836–1900).
 He spent all his life in the Catalan town of Piera and it seems that he ranked in the local bourgeoisie, listed as one of the local propietarios and at times among the "more important" ones; he owned an estate known as Can Perevells.
-Salvador married a girl from Cornella de Llobregat, Prudencia Rovira Oller (1837-1914), possibly related to a local industrialist family.
+Salvador married a girl from Cornella de Llobregat, Prudencia Rovira Oller (1837–1914), possibly related to a local industrialist family.
 It is not clear how many children they had; it is known that Miguel had at least one sister.

 Nothing is known about the childhood of Miguel in general or about his early education in particular.
 At unspecified time though probably in the late 1880s he entered the law faculty of the Barcelona University; he graduated in jurisprudence shortly before or in 1895.
 He formally entered the Barcelona colegio de abogados in 1897 and in the very late 19th century he was officially recorded as a practicing lawyer.
-In 1901 he was listed among juzgados municipales, noted as fiscal in Distrito de San Gervasio de Cassolas; in the early 20th century he acted as defense attorney and specialized in civil law.
+In 1901 he was listed among juzgados municipales, noted as fiscal in Sant Gervasi de Cassoles; in the early 20th century he acted as defense attorney and specialized in civil law.

-At unspecified time though prior to 1898 Miguel Junyent married Joaquína Quintana Padró (1874-1912); close to nothing is known about her or her family.
+At unspecified time though prior to 1898 Miguel Junyent married Joaquína Quintana Padró (1874–1912); close to nothing is known about her or her family.
 The couple settled in Barcelona and had 3 children.
 As a widower and sometime before 1916 Junyent remarried with a widow, Mercedes Canalías Vintró (died 1934); the couple had no own children.
 The oldest daughter of Miguel and Joaquína died in early childhood.
-Their son, José María Junyent Quintana (1901-1982), already in the 1930s was a locally known Carlist politician; he briefly served in the Barcelona ayuntamiento in the 1940s, but he made his name mostly as periodsta and partially as a writer, assuming distinguished positions in the Catalan press corps of the 1950s.
-The younger daughter María de Montserrat Junyent Quintana (1905-1985) married Juan Baptista Roca Caball, a well-known Catalan Christian-democratic politician of late Francoism.
+Their son, José María Junyent Quintana (1901–1982), already in the 1930s was a locally known Carlist politician; he briefly served in the Barcelona ayuntamiento in the 1940s, but he made his name mostly as periodsta and partially as a writer, assuming distinguished positions in the Catalan press corps of the 1950s.
+The younger daughter María de Montserrat Junyent Quintana (1905–1985) married Juan Baptista Roca Caball, a well-known Catalan Christian-democratic politician of late Francoism.
 Among Junyent's grandchildren Miguel Roca Junyent became one of the most recognized politicians of early post-Francoist era, counted among "fathers of the 1978 constitution"; Miguel Junyent Armenteras grew to high executive positions in the world of Catalan commercial finance.